Google Assistant now gives you a personalized 'snapshot' of your day

 For more about Google Assistant, check out our rundown on everything Assistant can do on a phone.

-Discuss: Google Assistant now gives you a personalized 'snapshot' of your day
+Discuss: Google Assistant will now give you a snapshot of your day

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.